Bitcoin Shifting From a Reward-Based Model to a Transaction Fee-Based Model: What It Means For Mining

 VBit Technologies has cheap renewable power and state-of-the-art hosting equipment to cushion clients against such eventualities.
 As the mining landscape gets more sophisticated, they have both the resources and business structure to remain competitive.
 After the halving event, many miners have been forced out of business, a shift that has caused the Bitcoin network to readjust its mining difficulty lower as the hash rate fell.

-VBit Technologies are in a prime position to take advantage of this shift and continue earning passive crypto income for their customers.
-Purchase Bitcoin mining gear with VBit Technologies today and enjoy a consistent passive crypto income, even during these tumultuous economic times.
+VBit Technologies are in a prime position to take advantage of this shift.
+Purchase Bitcoin mining gear with VBit Technologies today and profitably mine Bitcoin, even during these tumultuous economic times.

 Besides, VBit Technologies takes care of the hassle and logistics of Bitcoin mining including gear maintenance.
 All you have to do is purchase Bitcoin mining equipment from us and we will manage it for you.